threatpatrols/documentation/docs/opnsense/plugins/autossh/index.md

 ## Keys
 ![Autossh Keygen Modal](assets/autossh-keygen-modal.png){ align=right }

-Before creating an SSH-tunnel you must create an SSH-key from the Autossh->Settings->Keys tab.
+Before creating an SSH-tunnel you need to create an SSH-key from the Autossh->Settings->Keys tab.

 Create a key by pressing the __+__ symbol next to the rubbish-bin symbol on the bottom right-hand-side of the Autossh->Settings->Keys tab.